Limit Theorems for Multifractal Products of Geometric Stationary Processes: Log-variance gamma scenario

 \section{Log-variance gamma scenario}

 The next example of a hyperbolic OU process is based on the variance-gamma distribution (see, for example, Madan \emph{et al.} 1998, Finlay and Seneta 2006, Carr \emph{et al.} 2007).
-We will use a stationary OU type process ( \ref{3.4}) with marginal variance gamma distribution $VG\left( \lambda ,\alpha ,\beta ,\mu \right) $, which is self-decomposable, and hence infinitely divisible.
-The pdf of $X(t),t\in \mathbb{R}_{+}$ is
+We will use a stationary OU type process ( \ref{3.4}) with marginal variance gamma distribution $VG\left( \kappa ,\alpha ,\beta ,\mu \right) $, which has the moment generating function